This best homemade Cornbread Dressing is made from scratch with a combination of cornbread and french bread, sautéed vegetables and fresh herbs.

 Instructions

 • Dry cornbread and bread: Spread bread cubes onto large baking sheets and leave them out to dry for 1-2 days.
-If you're in a hurry you can dry it them in the oven at 250 degrees F for about 30-45 minutes, tossing every 10 minutes, until the bread is dry and stale.
+For a fast method, dry them in the oven at 250 degrees F for about 30-45 minutes, tossing every 10 minutes, until bread is dry and stale.

 • Preheat oven to 350 degrees F.